Selling Silver Jewellery

 Our friendly team are always on hand to answer questions and will talk you through the contents and value of your box once it’s been appraised.

-Step 7: Decide where to sell your silver jewellery
+7. Where to sell silver jewellery

 There are plenty of options when it comes to selling silver jewellery.
-From online to highstreet, here’s everything you need to know about selling silver Jewellery in the UK.
+From online to high-street, here’s everything you need to know about selling silver Jewellery in the UK.

 If you are selling silver jewellery on the high street, look for the hallmark assay guide. in England and Wales it’s legally required to be displayed in any premises that deal in precious metals.